 I made this Blackberry & Hazelnut Roulade before the episode aired as I’ll be on holiday when you read this.
 Roulade was the only thing I could guess they were making from the next week’s preview so it was an easy choice!
 The bakers roulades seemed more like swiss rolls to me, whereas I made a traditional meringue roulade.

-I started by whisking up 140g egg whites (about 4 eggs) until stiff peaks formed.
-I then added 200g caster sugar with the mixer still going.
-Finally I added 1 tsp cornflour and 1 tsp cider vinegar and mixed it in.
+I started by whisking up egg whites until stiff peaks formed.
+I then added caster sugar with the mixer still going.
+Finally I added cornflour and cider vinegar and mixed it in.

 I poured the mixture out onto a lined baking tray and smoothed it out.